 - Location Recognition Control (they can be set to go up or down based on your phone’s location)

-- Voice Control (using Alexa, Google Home, Homepod, etc.)
+- Voice Control (using Alexa, Google Home Assistant, Homepod, etc.)

-The best part of these blinds as far as I was concerned was the 3-minute easy installation.
+The best part of these blinds for your windows, as far as I was concerned, was the 3-minute easy installation.
 I highly recommend you make sure that your blinds are compatible before buying though, but otherwise, it is an excellent product and is a very cost-effective option.

 If you want to check out their current price on Amazon here’s the link.

-That’s where MySmartBlinds had me!
+That’s where this company had me!
 Their blinds run off solar power, so there’s nothing to plug in.

 The biggest downside to these is the pain of installation compared to the Blind Engine.
 The other downside is their compatibility in my opinion.
 They are only compatible with 2″-3″ horizontal blinds.
 Also, MySmartBlinds are not compatible with mini blinds, roller shades, cordless blinds, nor cellular or honeycomb style shades or blinds.